Onyinyechukwu5/Car-Sales-Data-Analysis/README.md

 # Car-Sales-Data-Analysis

 # INTRODUCTION
 This project focuses on analyzing car sales performance across different companies, regions, body styles, and customer preferences.
 The goal was to build an interactive dashboard that provides insights into Year-to-Date (YTD) and Month-to-Date (MTD) sales, average pricing trends, color preferences, and dealer performance.
-By transforming raw sales data into a clear and visually compelling dashboard, this project demonstrates strong data analytics skills, including data cleaning, modeling, DAX calculations, and interactive report design in Power BI.
-The dashboard serves as a decision-support tool for stakeholders, helping them understand key business drivers, identify top-performing regions and products, and evaluate changes in sales patterns over time.
-It reflects my ability to work with real-world datasets, uncover insights, and communicate findings effectively.

 # ANALYSIS